Supremacy (film): Development

 After "floating around [for many years] as an independent filmmaker", Deon Taylor began looking for a "more serious project" to direct; one that would take him "out of the [horror] genre".
 In most cases, he couldn't find any that were "motivating".
 At the time, he had just finished directing Chain Letter, an independent horror film.
 It didn't "hit [Taylor]" the way he wanted, and Taylor claimed the only thing he learned from Chain Letter was "how to shoot [a film] quickly with no money".

 While in Los Angeles, Taylor met with producer Vincent Cirrincione, who was "a fan of [his] work at the time".
 Cirrincione said he had "this script", but "didn't know" if it was right for Taylor because it was "one of those movies that could go either way".
 Taylor asked for the script and read it while flying back to Sacramento.
 He claimed to have called Cirrincione "immediately" after landing, and asked for a "few more days to wrap [his] head around the project".
 After reading the script a "few more times", Taylor "fell in love with [the] movie" and "called [Cirrincione] back".
 After "[making] a deal" with Cirrincione, Taylor had to find a producer willing to finance the film; he "ended up finding about a million dollars".

 Background research

 Taylor stated he "spoke with the family" that was taken hostage; having an "incredible conversation" with them about everything that "went down".
 He didn't "have enough time" to speak with Scully; who was on "death row" at the time, so he "couldn't get [an] entire story".
 Taylor said he "[solely] went with the family's perspective" because it was all "[he could] do".

 Screenplay

-The screenplay was written by Eric J. Adams, an award-winning producer, writer and journalist.
-Adams also co-wrote Archie's Final Project (aka My Suicide), winner of 21 major international film festival awards including the Crystal Bear at the Berlin International Film Festival.
+The screenplay was written by Eric J. Adams.